Fundamental Groups of Hamming Graphs: The Hamming graph .

 \begin{proof} Let $W$ be an arbitrary walk of length $n$ starting and ending in $(0_1,-,0_n)$.
 We want to show that $W\simeq W'$ where $W'$ is a walk where every vertex in $W'$ has last coordinate 0.
 If $W=(\mathbf{0}v_1v_2\cdots v_k\cdots \mathbf{0})$ there is a lowest index $i$ such that $v_i=(x_1, -, x_{n-1}, 1)$, that is the $n$th coordinate is 1.
 If we isolate the part of the walk with $v_i$:

 The second equality follows from the fact that $i$ is the lowest index such that $v_i$ has a 1 in the $n$th coordinate.
-Since $v_i, v_{i-1}$ differ by exactly one coordinate, $v_{i-1}$'s $n$th coordinate must be zero, and otherwise $v_{i-1}$ has the same coordinates as $v_i$.
+Since $v_i, v_{i-1}$ differ by exactly one coordinate, $v_{i-1}$'s $n$th coordinate must be zero.